Combining clustering of variables and feature selection using random forests: Introduction

 \section{Introduction}

-High-dimensional data classification is a challenging problem.
-This kind of data, such as genomics or proteomics data, are difficult to handle because the number $p$ of variables largely exceeds the number $n$ of available observations.
-Furthermore, there are often two objectives when leading such an analysis: prediction (to be able to predict classes associated to new observations) and feature selection (to manage to extract the most interesting variables).
-Typically, in a medical context, the first goal could be to succeed in predicting if a patient will or will not respond well to a treatment, given his gene expression profile, whereas the second aim could be to determine which part of the genome is responsible to the good or bad response to the treatment.
-We stress that these two objectives are related, because it could be easier to perform prediction if useless variables have already been eliminated.
+This paper addresses the problems of dimension reduction and variable selection in the context of supervised classification.
+In this framework, there are often two objectives : prediction (to be able to predict classes associated to new observations) and feature selection (to extract the most interesting variables).
+Typically in a medical context, the first goal could be to succeed in predicting if patients will or will not respond well to a treatment, given e.g. their gene expression profile, whereas the second aim could be to determine which part of the genome is responsible for the good or bad response to the treatment.
+These two objectives can be related, because it may be easier to perform prediction if useless variables have already been eliminated.
+Those goals are indeed especially relevant when dealing with e.g. genomics or proteomics data, where the number $p$ of variables largely exceeds the number $n$ of available observations.

-A classical way of addressing such issues is to use a variable selection technique \citep[see e.g.][]{Guyon03}.
+A classical way of addressing such issues is to use a variable selection technique \citep[see e.g.][]{Guyon03, tibshirani1996regression, zou2005regularization}.
 The hope is that the method will be able to select the most interesting variables, while preserving good prediction performances.
-Moreover, high-dimensional data often come with many highly correlated variables and succeeding in selecting all variables in a group of correlated variables can be very difficult.
-Even if getting all these variables does not always appear to be interesting for prediction purpose, it can be useful for interpretation purpose, depending on the application.
+Moreover, data often come with many highly correlated variables and succeeding in selecting all variables in a group of correlated variables can be very difficult.
+Even if obtaining all these variables does not always appear to be interesting for prediction purpose, it can be useful for interpretation purpose, depending on the application.

-In this article, we propose a two steps methodology for dimension reduction in the context of supervised classification which can also be applied in the context high-dimensional regression.
+We stress that the framework considered in this work is the \emph{supervised} classification framework, in which an output variable is observed.
+Hence, we do not address the problem of variable selection in a clustering (or unsupervised classification) context as e.g. in \citet{raftery2006variable, tadesse2005bayesian, maugis2009variable}.